-Whilst there, Cunningham was told of the prejudice Fury is subjected to every day in the UK.
+While there, Cunningham was told of the prejudice Fury is subjected to daily in the UK.

 This fact has become more poignant since Fury faced a backlash for singing the n-word in a rap song by Biggie Smalls on his 32nd birthday.

 “I remember when I was in camp with him for the David Haye fight that didn’t happen,” Cunningham recalled.